ukthapa/doc-poc/content/docs/guides/lead.md

 {{< img-simple src="/images/lead9.png"  alt="Dashboard" class="">}}

-The updates for that particular campaign will be shown.
+The updates for that particular lead will be shown.

 ### Comments